TeamCodeStream/codestream-guide/docs/src/faq/jira-server-integration.md

 description:
 ---

+**NOTE #1: You must be a Jira administrator in order to configure this integration.
+To determine if you have the proper permissions in order to proceed, look for the Jira Settings menu (cog icon, mostly likely at the top-right next to your headshot) and make sure there's an "Applications" option there.
+If you don't have the Settings menu, or the Applications option, then you won't be able to configure the integration.**

-**NOTE: If you are using CodeStream's cloud service, this integration requires that your Jira Server instance be at a publicly accessible URL.
+**NOTE #2: If you are using CodeStream's cloud service, this integration requires that your Jira Server instance be at a publicly accessible URL.
 This is not the case, however, if you are using CodeStream On-Prem.**

 CodeStream can integrate with Jira Server using Atlassian’s published REST API.
 To enable CodeStream to integrate with your Jira Server installation, you will need to set up a CodeStream application link.
 This application link serves as a conduit for users to authenticate against their Jira Server account without ever having to enter their credentials in CodeStream.